Cecil Transit

 Cecil Transit is a public transit agency providing bus service in Cecil County in the US state of Maryland.
-The agency, which is owned by Cecil County, operates fixed-route bus service along five routes serving the Cecil County towns of Elkton, North East, and Perryville along with service to Glasgow and Newark in Delaware.
+The agency, which is owned by Cecil County, operates fixed-route bus service along three routes serving the Cecil County towns of Elkton, North East, and Perryville along with service to Glasgow and Newark in Delaware.

 Cecil Transit offers connections to Harford Transit bus service and MARC's Penn Line service in Perryville, DART First State bus service in Glasgow and Newark, and SEPTA Regional Rail's Wilmington/Newark Line service in Newark.
 The fixed-route service allows for deviations of up to 3/4 mi through advance reservations.
 The agency also operates a door-to-door demand responsive transport service called Demand Response for the general public, senior citizens, and disabled people.

 History

 Bus service between Newark and Elkton was previously operated by DART First State as Route 65.
 On June 30, 2014, DART First State discontinued Route 65 due to low ridership.
 On January 20, 2015, Cecil Transit began its Elkton Newark Connection route to provide service between Newark and Elkton.
 In November 2017, Cecil Transit added a Demand Response route between Cecilton and Middletown, Delaware.
 On May 2, 2018, Cecil Transit started the Commuter Connection, a bus route running between the Perryville MARC station and the Newark SEPTA station with an intermediate stop at Cecil College.
 The route is intended to bridge a gap between the two commuter rail systems, the only gap in a continuous 460 mi chain of commuter rail systems along the Northeast Corridor from Virginia to Connecticut, while also improving access to commuter trains for Cecil County residents.
 The Route 5 Commuter Connection bus has been discontinued.